Hybrid Electric Vehicles

 Hybrid electric vehicles are powered by an internal combustion engine and an electric motor, which uses energy stored in batteries.
-The extra power provided by the electric motor allows for a smaller engine.
+The extra power provided by the electric motor may allow for a smaller engine.
 Additionally, the battery can power auxiliary loads like sound systems and headlights and reduce engine idling when stopped.
 Together, these features result in better fuel economy without sacrificing performance.

-A hybrid electric vehicle cannot plug into off-board sources of electricity to charge the battery.
+A hybrid electric vehicle cannot plug in to off-board sources of electricity to charge the battery.
 Instead, the vehicle uses regenerative braking and the internal combustion engine to charge.
 The vehicle captures energy normally lost during braking by using the electric motor as a generator and storing the captured energy in the battery.
 The energy from the battery provides extra power during acceleration.

 Fuel-Efficient System Design